BeosinBlockchainSecurity/Security-Incident-Reports/README.md

 * Got stolen after signing a message Those who have used Uniswap, please be careful!
 Let Beosin demystify Permit2 phishing.pdf --June 15,2023
 * Critical Vulnerability in Move VM Can Cause Total Network Shutdown and Potential Hard Fork in Sui, Aptos, and Other Public Blockchains.pdf --June 16,2023
 * A $60 million wallet theft.
 Beosin KYT Reveals the Hackers’ Money Laundering Tactics.pdf --June 26,2023
-* Following Poly Network Attack Beosin KYTAML Keeps Tracing Stolen Funds and Unveils Hackers' Tactic.pdf --July 04, 2023
+* After Poly Network was attacked, Beosin KYT/AML keeps tracing the flow of stolen funds and monitoring the hacker.pdf --July 04, 2023